remorey/Placental_Single_Cell_Analyses/README.md

-# Placental Single Cell Analyses
+# Analyses for "Single-cell transcriptomics reveals differences between chorionic and basal plate cytotrophoblasts and 2D-cultured trophoblast stem cells"
-Jupyter notebooks for analyses of single cell data described in Morey et al 2026
+Jupyter notebooks and other files used in data analyses described in Morey et al 2026